MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/delete-legacy-cds-database.md

 - The value between `environments/` and `/namespaces` is the `EnvironmentName`
 - The value between `namespaces/` and `/import` is the `DatabaseId`

-Copy these values since you will need them when you run the `Remove-LegacyCDSDatabase` cmdlet.
+Copy these values since you will need them when you edit the script to run the  the `Remove-LegacyCDSDatabase` cmdlet in [Step 3: Edit and run script](#step-3-edit-and-run-script)

 ## Step 2: Install scripts and open PowerShell